 3 or 6 hours credit.
-Prerequisites: CRJ 3213 and 3623; consent of Internship Coordinator prior to registration.
+Prerequisites: CRJ 3213 and 3623; CRJ 3153 or SOC 3113; at least one course in area of emphasis; consent of academic advisor and Internship Coordinator prior to registration.

 Supervised experience in an administrative setting which provides the opportunity to integrate theory and practice in criminal justice agencies.